kauri-io/Content/ERC721/serverless-NFT/part-2.md

 ## Step 4: Add proxy routing

 On netlify we still use the inconvenient URL format, `/.netlify/functions/metadata?tokenId=666`, to see the new endpoint.
-Add  configuration to improve the URL.
-Go back into the _netlify.toml_ file and add some re-write rules so that we can transform a pretty URL like `/metadata/666` into something that our lambda function understands like `/.netlify/functions/metadata?tokenId=666`:
+Open the _netlify.toml_ file and add some re-write rules so that we can transform a pretty URL like `/metadata/666` into something that our lambda function understands like `/.netlify/functions/metadata?tokenId=666`:

 ```toml
 [build]